Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 As for data classes, the state of MFVCs is represented by their primary properties.
 However, as they are value-based, this primary state is the *only* thing which is actually stored.
 If an MFVC declares some additional properties, they cannot be stored properties, i.e., cannot have a backing field.
-Delegated properties are allowed only when the delegate expression is *stable*: it must be computable without requiring a separate backing field to store the delegate instance.
+Delegated properties are also disallowed.

+> Note: we could in the future allow delegation when the delegate expression is *stable*: it is computable without requiring a separate backing field to store the delegate instance.
-Stable expressions include the MFVC's own primary properties, top-level `val`s without getters, `const val`s, object declarations and their (stable) properties, enum entries, and other expressions the compiler can rely on being stable, i.e., their getter always return the same value.
+> Examples of such expressions include the MFVC's own primary properties, top-level `val`s without getters, `const val`s, object declarations and their (stable) properties, enum entries, and other expressions the compiler can rely on being stable, i.e., their getter always returns the same value.

-Normally, a delegated property `val x by expr` stores the result of `expr` in a hidden backing field so the same delegate instance is used on every access.
-When `expr` is stable, however, re-evaluating it is guaranteed to produce an equivalent result, so the compiler can simply re-evaluate the delegate expression each time `x` is accessed, eliminating the need for a backing field.
+> At the moment, the absence of separate backing field for stable delegate expressions is not guaranteed and differs between platforms, in other words, it is a (backend-specific) optimization.
+> Allowing such delegated properties in value classes requires making this optimization definite.

 ```kotlin
 object Defaults {